NetworkBlockDevice/nbd/doc/proto.md

 S: 64 bits, `NBDMAGIC` (as in the old style handshake)
 S: 64 bits, `0x49484156454F5054` (note different magic number)
-S: 16 bits, global flags
+S: 16 bits, handshake flags
 C: 32 bits, flags

 This completes the initial phase of negotiation; the client and server now both know they understand the first version of the newstyle handshake, with no options.
-The client SHOULD ignore any global flags it does not recognize, while the server MUST close the connection if it does not recognize the client's flags.
+The client SHOULD ignore any handshake flags it does not recognize, while the server MUST close the connection if it does not recognize the client's flags.
 What follows is a repeating group of options.
 In non-fixed newstyle only one option can be set